GentleCare-SW/GentleRepo/docs/EXPERIMENTATION.md

 The line of best fit (red) is given by:

-$$P=0.0023W+0.035.$$
+$$P=0.0046W+0.070.$$

 **Conclusion**: The relationship between weight and the amount of pressure needed to lift the weight a given height shows to be linear.
-Lifting 300lbs required 0.71 PSI, indicating that the GentleGlide should achieve at minimum that much pressure to invert under a 300lb human.
+Lifting 300lbs required 1.42 PSI, indicating that the GentleGlide should achieve at minimum that much pressure while inverting underneath a 300lb human.

 ## Experiment 4: Torque Needed to Overcome a Given Pressure